 For the first time, experimental observations of such a phase of quasi-particles, known as excitons (a bound state of an electron and a hole), have now been witnessed by experimentalists Camille Lagoin and ICFO alumnus François Dubin, from CNRS and Sorbonne Université, in collaboration with theoretical researchers and OPTOlogic partners Utso Bhattacharya, Tobias Grass, Tymoteusz Salamon and ICREA Professor Maciej Lewenstein, from ICFO, Ravindra Chhajlany from Institute of Spintronics and Quantum Information of the Adam Mickiewicz University, and Markus Holzmann from CNRS and Université Grenoble.
 In their study, the team of researchers have been able to observe this phenomenon by optically exciting a semiconductor sample fabricated in PRISM by Kirk Baldwin and Loren Pfeiffer, from Princeton University.
 The results have been published in Nature.

-In this study, a laser pulse injects electrons and holes in two coupled GaAs quantum wells.
-The spatially-separated and oppositely charged particles then attractively bind together to form a composite particle called an exciton, with an electric dipole moment pointing from the hole to the electron.
-It is this dipole moment which through the dipolar forces, makes individual excitons feel each other, even if they are far apart.
-Additionally, gate electrodes at the surface imprint a square lattice potential for these excitons.
-With these ingredients, the system turns out to be well represented by a generalized Hubbard model with extended range of interactions.
-Cooling down to a temperature of 300 milli-Kelvin (mK) reveals suppressed compressibility of the system, providing evidence of the sought-after insulating phase in the half-filled lattice, and advanced multi-orbital theoretical modelling reveals the presence of the checkerboard pattern.
-Entering this regime, constitutes a well identified research advancement, where quantum particles are shown to spontaneously break the lattice symmetry and arrange themselves into a crystalline structure distinct from the underlying lattice.
-On tuning the exciton density per site, the experiment also reveals the existence of the incompressible Mott phase at unitary filling.
-Thus, by varying the filling which serves as a tuning parameter, one can trace the competition between various insulating phases at finite temperatures.
+Cooling down to a temperature of 300 milli-Kelvin (mK) reveals suppressed compressibility of the system, providing evidence of the sought-after insulating phase in the half-filled lattice.
+Advanced multi-orbital theoretical modeling reveals the presence of the checkerboard pattern.
+Entering this regime constitutes a well-identified research advancement, where quantum particles spontaneously break the lattice symmetry and arrange themselves into a crystalline structure distinct from the underlying lattice.
+By tuning the exciton density per site, the experiment also reveals the existence of the incompressible Mott phase at unitary filling.
+Thus, varying the filling, which serves as a tuning parameter, allows tracing the competition between various insulating phases at finite temperatures.

 An important difference between electrons and excitons could allow in the future to reach even more exotic phases: while electrons are so-called fermions (particles that cannot simultaneously occupy the same quantum state according to the Paul exclusion principle) excitons are bosons, and hence can form a condensate, like Cooper pairs of electrons in superconductivity, Helium-4 atoms forming superfluids, or some atomic gases forming Bose Einstein condensates.
 At very low temperatures, still not attained so far, the three key ingredients: 1) excitons’ ability to condense, 2) the surrounding lattice potential, and 3) the long-range interactions between excitons, may conspire to give rise to a striking “supersolid” phase, in which the constituents would simultaneously show crystalline order (like in a solid) and flow without viscosity (like in a superfluid).